PART 1 – GENERAL TERMS

 We need Your help

 An effective learning relationship is two-way.
-This means that whilst We will do everything We can to assist the Student, we do need some assistance from the Student.
+This means that whilst We will do everything We can to assist the Student, we do need assistance from the Student.
 Specifically, We need the Student to do the following:

 - To attend all Classes